godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

 Now, you may want to try moving using the trackpads and/or joysticks, but **it may make you motion sick!**

 One of the main reasons this can make you feel motion sick is because your vision tells you that you are moving, while your body is not moving.
-This conflict of signals makes the body feel sick.
+This conflict of signals can make the body feel sick.
 Let's add a vignette shader to help reduce motion sickness while moving in VR!

 .. seealso:: **TWISTED TWIGLEG: Finished editing here.
 Everything below this line is the OLD tutorial**.